ibm-cloud-docs/key-protect/concepts/envelope-encryption.md

   <dd>
     Standard keys, which can be used as DEKs, can store encrypted data in
     {{site.data.keyword.keymanagementserviceshort}}.
 Once your plaintext
-    standard key is generated an protecting underlying data, destroy the plaintext and safely store the encrypted standard key.
+    standard key is generated and protecting underlying data, destroy the plaintext and safely store the encrypted standard key.
   </dd>
 </dl>